jaroot32/jonathanRootPortfolio/_posts/project/2015-09-21-WebPerformance.markdown

 ###Situation:

-HTTP requests costs page speed which negatively effects web performance and consequently the User Experience.
+HTTP requests costs page speed which negatively effects web performance, and consequently the User Experience.
 A one percent increase in page speed can help organizations increase conversion.
 This translates into thousands of dollars in the eCommerce industry.

 Minifying scripts and compressing images will go a long way with improving page performance.
 Build tools such as, Gulp, help the developer's workflow by running automated build-tasks on command.